-The Foundation’s Enriched Housing Programs currently reside in seven buildings – and continue to grow.
+NYFSC’s Enriched Housing Programs currently are located in seven buildings – and continue to grow.
 Each community-oriented program has been thoughtfully designed to provide a pleasant living environment and appropriate social services, through carefully managed budgets.
-The program’s frail elderly participants receive services such as assistance with personal hygiene, shopping and meals, and with medical appointments and other personal needs.
+The program’s frail elderly participants receive such services as assistance with personal hygiene, shopping and meals and with medical appointments and other personal needs.

 To apply for or inquire about the Enriched Housing Program, please call 212-369-5523.